Codesai/practice_program_php_properati/README.md

 > make test

+To run the tests with coverage run the following command in the folder of the kata you are doing:

+> make coverage

 To run the mutation tests run the following command in the folder of the kata you are doing (more info: https://infection.github.io/guide):

 > make mutation-test